PriyanshuSingh10114/AWS-for-CP-SA/Overview/Overview.md

     • Go global in minutes – Easily deploy your application in multiple regions around the world with just a few clicks.
 This means you can provide lower latency and a better experience for your customers at minimal cost.

+---

+    Types of cloud computing

+    Cloud computing provides developers and IT departments with the ability to focus on what matters most and avoid undifferentiated work such as procurement, maintenance, and capacity planning.
+As cloud computing has grown in popularity, several different models and deployment strategies have emerged to help meet specific needs of different users.
+Each type provides you with different levels of control, flexibility, and management.

+    Deployment models

+    Cloud
+    A cloud-based application is fully deployed in the cloud and all parts of the application run in the cloud.
+Applications in the cloud have either been created in the cloud or have been migrated from an existing infrastructure to take advantage of the benefits of cloud computing.
+Cloud based applications can be built on low-level infrastructure pieces or can use higher level services that provide abstraction from the management, architecting, and scaling requirements of core infrastructure.

+    Private cloud (on-premises)
+    The deployment of resources on-premises, using virtualization and resource management tools, is sometimes called the private cloud.
+On-premises deployment doesn’t provide many of the benefits of cloud computing but it is sometimes sought for its ability to provide dedicated resources.
+In most cases, this deployment model is the same as legacy IT infrastructure while using application management and virtualization technologies to try and increase resource utilization.
+For more information on how AWS can help, refer to Use case: Cloud services on-premises.

+    Hybrid
+    A hybrid deployment is a way to connect infrastructure and applications between cloud-based resources and existing resources that are not located in the cloud.
+The most common method of hybrid deployment is between the cloud and existing on-premises infrastructure to extend, and grow, an organization's infrastructure into the cloud while connecting cloud resources to the internal system.
+For more information on how AWS can help you with your hybrid deployment, visit our Hybrid Cloud with AWS page.